 Python API Introduction

 The Wallaroo Python API can be used to write Wallaroo applications entirely in Python without needing Java or a JVM.
 This lets developers quickly get started with Wallaroo by leveraging their existing Python knowledge.
-It currently supports Python 2.7.
+It currently supports Python 2.7 on 64-bit platforms.
 Support for Python 3.X is in the works and we encourage you to contact us if that is a requirement.

 In order to write a Wallaroo application in Python, the developer creates the functions (decorated with the Wallaroo API) to be run at each step of their application, along with an entry point function that uses the Wallaroo